Jo Stewart Randel Outstanding Trustee Award

 - Nominees will be considered based on leadership, service to the Texas museum community, and contributions to the institution(s) that he or she serves (or served).

 The Outstanding Trustee Award is presented each year at the TAM Annual Meeting.
-TAM 2022 was held in Waco from March 22-25, 2022.
+TAM 2024 will be held in Lubbock, April 14-17.
 Recipients will be notified in advance and invited to the meeting.

 About Jo Stewart Randel